The 20 Best Accounting Platforms for Small Businesses in 2023

 - Will the accounting software be able to support your business as it grows and your requirements increase?

-The Best Accounting Software for Small Businesses
+What’s the Best Accounting Software for Small Businesses?

 If you’re a freelancer or run a very small business, then FreeAgent could well be the right choice for you.

 Created by three freelance developers who were frustrated by the inefficiency of their bookkeeping, FreeAgent solves many of the problems that are specific to one-person businesses.

 FreeAgent allows you to create quotes and invoices with just a few clicks, track your cash flow, record your expenses and view your income and profitability with bank account connectivity.
 You can also file your self-assessment income tax and VAT return digitally and calculate your corporation tax if you run a limited company.

 Pros: Excellent for project-based businesses that send out lots of invoices for billable hours and expenses to their clients.